Abasz/ESPRowingMonitor/docs/settings.md

 #### SERIAL_NUMBER

 Serial number for the BLE device profile.
 This can be anything but should be within quotes.
+Default is the last 3 bytes of the MAC Address formatted to HEX without the 0x (i.e. 6 characters).

 ### Machine settings